• Live Chat

 Kaltura Capture How-to Video

-3. Download either Mac or Win versions and follow the install prompts.
+3. Download the installer for Mac or Windows and follow the prompts to install.

 Launch the Application